IranNeto/JavaAPIBoilerplate/README.md

 ### Service module

 Service module contains all domain and business logic routines such as: Controllers, adapters, components, repositories, among others.
+It uses the port 8080 but is also open to debugger or socket connections in 8083.

 ## Registry module (sb-admin)

 This module is a spring admin server application to registre other spring clients.
+It uses the port 8080 but is also open to debugger or socket connections in 9993

 # Docker